 Like any prescription medication, a large number of complex factors can make a drug either helpful or harmful for each individual person.
 For that reason, it is vitally important that all these drugs be taken only with the permission and supervision of a trained medical professional.
 If you feel like any of these medications may be helpful, talk to a doctor or addiction specialist about their use.

-Two drugs that also have been shown to be effective at blocking the results of alcohol are ondansetron and nalmefene, both of which increase sensitivity to serotonin and block the release of dopamine, so that drinking alcohol is no longer as pleasurable as usual.
+Two drugs that also have been shown to be effective at blocking the results of alcohol are ondansetron and nalmefene, both of which increase sensitivity to serotonin and block the release of dopamine so that drinking alcohol is no longer as pleasurable as usual.

-Naltrexone completely blocks the reception of opioid for 24-72 hours, during which time your cravings for alcohol should disappear.
+Naltrexone completely blocks the reception of opioids for 24-72 hours, during which time your cravings for alcohol should disappear.
 Although more studies should be done, naltrexone has been shown to have similar effects supporting abstinence from amphetamines and cocaine.